Saturday, August 25, 2018

-That many of Flannery O'Connor's early admirers had no idea they were reading the work of a deeply committed Catholic is little surprise: her stories are mordant and gruesome to a degree incompatible with the image of the "Christian writer”.
+That many of Flannery O'Connor's early admirers had no idea they were reading the work of a deeply committed Catholic is little surprise.
+Her stories are mordant and gruesome to a degree incompatible with the image of the "Christian writer”.
 The Christian writer is imagined to be a pious and blinkered sort, and must be, above all, inoffensive.
 O'Connor was none of this.
-Shot through with mania and black humor, often violent, her writing cuts to the bone, and left many early readers wondering how such narratives could also be Catholic.
+Shot through with mania and black humor, often violent, her writing cuts deep, and left many early readers wondering how such narratives could also be Catholic.
 Where were the edifying homilies, the clean cut role models?
 It was a paradox they were unable to resolve.
 How could O’Connor’s Catholicism bring her to focus on such things?

 For O'Connor, such readers were taking things backwards.
 Her fiction, with all its darkness and perversity, was only possible because of what she could see through the eyes of the Church.
 Her task was to depict the world as seen through Catholic doctrine.
 That doctrine was emphatically not a matter of putting on rose-colored glasses.
 O’Connor called it “Christian realism”.

 O'Connor's ideas of what she was up to in her brutally realistic stories make for one of the strongest Christian apologies for literature left us by the last century.
-Though she never wrote a book on this Catholic poetics, her ideas hold together compellingly.
-But one must look for them spread across her correspondence and in a few brief essays.
+Though she never wrote a book on this Catholic poetics, her ideas cohere into a strong, unified vision of the Christian writer.
+But one must look for these ideas spread across her correspondence and a few brief essays.

 Ralph Ellsberg's collection Flannery O'Connor: Spiritual Writings is an excellent place to find some of O'Connor's strongest statements on the art of fiction.
 It was Ellsberg's wise decision as editor of this compact collection to include not only the writer's musings about the faith per se, but also her arguments on the technique and purpose of writing novels and stories.
 Spiritual Writings contains key passages from the writer’s letters, essays and stories, as well as one complete story, "Revelation."
 There's also a biographical introduction by Richard Giannone.

-Readers wanting a deeper understanding of O'Connor couldn't do better than read the stories alongside the writer's statements on her beliefs and goals.
+Readers wanting to make a strong start on O'Connor couldn't do better than read the stories alongside the writer's statements here on her beliefs and goals.
 Spiritual Writings is the best short collection available.

 Below I offer a few key passages found in the volume, most of them from O'Connor's correspondence.